fusioncharts/dev_centre_docs/getting-started/angular/angular/configure-your-chart-using-angular.md

 chartPresent: true
 ---

-FusionCharts Suite XT includes advanced features that let you add more context to your chart and make data visualization simpler.
+FusionCharts Suite XT includes advanced features that let you add more context to your charts and make data visualization simpler.
 These features include chart updates, annotations, trend-lines, and events.

-This article focuses on how you can configure the following using `angular-fusioncharts` component:
+This article focuses on how you can configure the following using the `angular-fusioncharts` component:

 * [Update Chart Data]({% site.baseurl %}/getting-started/angular/angular/configure-your-chart-using-angular#update-chart-data-1)
 * [Update Chart Attributes]({% site.baseurl %}/getting-started/angular/angular/configure-your-chart-using-angular#update-chart-attributes-5)

 ## Update Chart Data

-A chart, configured to update data values dynamically, is shown below (click **Update Chart Data** to see changes):
+A chart, configured to update data values dynamically, is shown below (click **Update Chart Data** to start):

 {% embed_chart configure-charts-using-angular-example-1.js %}